-The Basel Committee on Banking Supervision ("BCBS"), the standard setting committee within the Bank for International Settlements ("BIS"), issued the Basel III framework, with higher minimum capital requirements and conservation and countercyclical buffers, revised risk-based capital measures, a leverage ratio and liquidity standards.
+The Basel Committee on Banking Supervision ("BCBS"), the standard setting committee within the Bank for International Settlements ("BIS"), issued the Basel framework, with higher minimum capital requirements and conservation and countercyclical buffers, revised risk-based capital measures, a leverage ratio and liquidity standards.
 The framework was designed to strengthen the resilience of the banking sector and requires banks to hold more capital, mainly in the form of common equity.
-The new capital standards became fully effective on 1 January 2019 for those countries that have adopted Basel III.
-Certain tier 2 capital instruments are subject to phase out through 2022.